 ABTC Clinical Animal Behaviourist

-CONTACT US TO BOOK A SESSION
+BOOK A SESSION

-TRAINING & BEHAVIOUR CONSULTATIONS FOR ANY BREED
+TRAINING & BEHAVIOUR HELP FOR ANY BREED

 I offer one to one training, with in-person house visits or remote consultations by video call, and have clients in the UK, USA, and Europe.
-I use kind, positive As a certified clicker training specialist, I can teach you how to train your dog using a clicker.
-Having this skill opens up an exciting new means of communicating with your dog and enables you to teach them just about anything!

 Don't leave it too late - invest in your dog's future today.